isomerpages/moe-lianhuapri/_lhps/Announcement.md

 Dear Students, Parents and Educators,

 Nomination for the Caring Teacher Award 2024 is now open.
-You can nominate deserving teachers for the award via online submission at [https://www.cta.nie.edu.sg/home.](https://www.cta.nie.edu.sg/home)
+You can nominate deserving teachers for the award via online submission at [https://www.cta.nie.edu.sg/home.](https://www.cta.nie.edu.sg/home)&nbsp;
 Deadline for submission is 12 January 2024.

 ![](/images/caringteacheraward2024new.jpg)

+<h4>Inspiring Teacher of English Award (ITEA)</h4>

+The Inspiring Teacher of English Award (ITEA) acknowledges teachers who ignite a love for the English language and are effective in helping their students speak and write accurately.